Minimum Flow Decomposition

 mfd_model.solve()

 The model might not be solved because the MILP solver couldn’t do it in the time it had allocated, or other problems.
 Thus, you need to check if it was solved, and then get its solution.
-The solutoion of MinFlowDecomp is a tuple, where the first component is the list of paths (as lists of nodes), and the second component is a list of their corresponding weights.
+The solution of MinFlowDecomp

 if mfd_model.is_solved():